cotebarrientos/udemy-redux-exercise/README.md

 I also want to thank the [**bluuweb**](https://github.com/bluuweb), founded by *Ignacio Gutiérrez*, for doing the specialization course about React and Redux, which was very practical when teaching and exposing everything.

 ---
+> **Disclaimer:** The content of this mini project is for educational purposes only.

 > **Note:** Project in process